-Psychotherapy is a relational form of treatment that provides psychological healing to individuals by increasing a sense of well-being and reducing discomfort and distress.
+Psychotherapy is a relational form of treatment that provides psychological healing by increasing your sense of well-being and reducing discomfort and distress.
 It is a unique kind of professional relationship that offers relief from depression, anxiety, and other problems.
-Psychotherapy also helps individuals navigate interpersonal stresses, cope with traumatic events, and reach important life goals.
+Psychotherapy can also help you navigate interpersonal stresses, cope with traumatic events, and reach important life goals.

-In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and consultation.
-Such evaluation might be important for diagnosing a specific learning or neurodevelopmental disorder, autism spectrum disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
-A psychological report is always completed as part of the assessment.
-I can also be available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.
+In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and evaluation.
+Such an assessment is often needed for diagnosing a specific learning or neurodevelopmental disorder, autism spectrum disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
+A psychological report is always completed as part of the evaluation.
+I am also available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.
 I am also able to provide expert testimony for legal proceedings.

 AREAS OF SPECIALTY

 I do not currently contract with any insurance carriers.
 If requested, I can provide a detailed receipt and insurance claim form (superbill) if you want to seek reimbursement from your insurance company.
 I accept checks, cash, HSA and FSA cards, and all major credit/debit cards.
 Please contact me for additional information about specific fees.

 NOTICE OF PRIVACY PRACTICES

 You can review my Notice of Privacy Practices here.

 WHAT TO EXPECT WHEN YOU CONTACT ME

 Prior to setting up an initial appointment, I will want to talk with you by phone briefly.
 I will be interested in knowing what you are looking for and will want to make sure that I might be a good fit.
 I can also answer any questions you may have.
 Once you call or email me, we will arrange a time to talk by phone.